 On this page you can find resources produced by the Braillists Foundation, including recordings and notes from previous events.
 If you find these resources helpful, please consider attending a Braillists event.

-All audio recordings are hosted by BrailleCast Extra, and can be accessed in your podcast app of choice.
+All audio recordings are also available on our Braillecast podcast, which can be found in your podcast app of choice.

 Braille Master Classes